lkennxyz/podcast-blog/src/pages/blog/2021-05-05-keran-campaign-2-25-of-the-pen-and-the-sword-bootleg.md

 templateKey: blog-post
 title: Keran Campaign 2:25 - Of The Pen And The Sword [BOOTLEG]
 date: 2021-05-05T19:42:11.222Z
-description: he gang have just watched their would-be assassin dash out of the city in a carriage bearing the standard of the Veninlocks, and they are left in the city surrounded by dead bodies, how will they handle it?
+description: The gang have just watched their would-be assassin dash out of the city in a carriage bearing the standard of the Veninlocks, and they are left in the city surrounded by dead bodies, how will they handle it?
 audioPost: true